 2. In-Person Health Screening

-Upon arrival, your temperature will be taken with a forehead thermometer.
-You will be asked the same screening questions again before you enter the office.
+Upon arrival, you will be asked the same screening questions again before you enter the office.

 3. Face Mask Usage

 You will be asked to wear a face mask until it is time for you to receive treatment.
 We ask that you come to your visit alone, but if you do have a companion he or she will also be required to wear masks during the duration of their time at our offices.
 It’s very important for everyone to follow this rule, as coronavirus can spread (even by a person without symptoms) when they breathe or speak.
 All our staff members will be wearing masks, medical gloves, and additional safety garments for work with patients.